CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     Aside from namespace boilerplate, this context contains a single Spring bean declaration with an *id* of bugCategories.
     The *id* is not significant, but the *class* attribute is.
 This is where we plug in our custom behavior.

-  - Create a new Java Source asset in the same package named Categories.java.
+  - Create a new Java class in the same package named Categories.
 Paste its content from [Categories.java on GitHub](https://github.com/CenturyLinkCloud/mdw-demo/blob/master/assets/com/centurylink/mdw/demo/bugs/Categories.java).
     The important thing to note about this code is this:
     ```java